 Master in Information Sciences

 Information Sciences is the multidisciplinary area spanning Information and Communication Technology (ICT) and its practical application in society.
 Are you interested in how information is created and processed in companies and organizations?
 Are you more interested in the application of technology than technology for its own sake?
 Do you believe it is important to consider the role of people, organizations and cultures in the design, modelling, communication and sharing of information?
-If so, then the Master’s programme in Information Sciences at VU University Amsterdam is an excellent choice for you.
+If so, then the Master’s programme in Information Sciences at Vrije Universiteit Amsterdam is an excellent choice for you.

 Information Sciences combines technology and organizational studies on the one hand, with technology and culture on the other.
 It features courses that keep you ahead of the rapid pace of developments within this sector.
 The programme focuses on web applications and internet research for the e-society of the future, including areas such as e-business and e-entertainment.
 The Master’s programme seeks to promote scientific insight and a sense of social responsibility.
 You will be required to select courses with a total value of 15 credits from a list of approved courses which are rooted in our international research.

 Our Master’s courses may change from year to year to reflect ongoing developments and international Information Sciences research.
 They can include guest courses, SIKS National Graduate Research School courses, and courses on other new topics taught by the university staff.
 Our current courses include Information Retrieval, E-Business Innovation, Software Architecture, Ontology Engineering and Multimedia Design Case.